96Kartik/discordbot/README.md

 Note: Above Env variables are specific for Chatbot implementation with Cloud MongoDB Database & Google Cloud.
 Variables can be different according to the deployment of different databases and servers.

-2. Go to requirements.txt direcoty and Run following command to install requiremments (preferably in a vitualenv).
+2. Go to the direcoty where requirements.txt is and Run following command to install requirements (preferably in a python3.4.3^ vitualenv).
 $ pip install -r requirements.txt

 3. To Run project on dev mode locally run command: